-We have come to the final post in our lead management series.
-Stage 7 of the lead management process involves establishing a foundation for customer management analytics from acquisition to advocacy.
+We’ve come to the final post in our series on building a strong lead management process.
+Stage 7 involves establishing a foundation for customer management analytics from acquisition to advocacy.

 Marketing interacts with customers during their many stages of product adoption and value recognition, encouraging their loyalty and advocacy until they ultimately nurture them back into a new buying cycle, re-qualifying them for sales engagement.
 The components of the process remain the same, but additional stages beyond the first deal close are included.

 Let’s put lead management in perspective.
 Lead management is the process of acquiring new business.
 It is also the practice of synergizing your customers, people, process and technology to produce a sales ready lead that converts at the highest possible rate into an opportunity and a closed deal.

 From a people perspective, effective lead management is characterized by a tight working relationship between Marketing and Sales.
 From envisioning what will resonate with prospects to effective lead processing, both Sales and Marketing play pivotal roles.

 The left side of the model speaks to the process by which we acquire new individuals and manage their journey through our engagement process.
 If we do this correctly, with the right messages, we will create a fluid experience for the prospect and optimizing outcomes for the company.

 Characteristics of Customer Management (Customer Expansion)

 Now let’s look at customer management.
 The right side of the model represents Customer management, which is also a process but specific to upselling and cross-selling current customers.
 It’s about expanding the current business relationship.
 Customer management is still the practice of synergizing people, process and technology, but in this case to optimize the customer experience with your company so that they will be inclined to give you more business.